poiyomi/PoiyomiDocs/docs/shading/light-data.md

 #### Saturated NDotL

-Normalized NDotL uses the dot product between the mesh normal and the light direction, saturated at `0` and `1`.
+Saturated NDotL uses the dot product between the mesh normal and the light direction, saturated at `0` and `1`.

 ### Light Direction Mode